ammaralzeno/procurement-evaluator/README.md

-# Analyze evaluation models with an multistep LLM-algorithm
+# Analyze evaluation models with a multistep LLM-algorithm

 This project allows you to analyze evaluation models and calculate different bid prices on them, using a multistep LLM-algorithm.
 It works for the majority of procurement documents in Sweden that include an evaluation model (in one file).